A tutorial on reproducing a predefined autocovariance function through AR models: Application to stationary homogeneous isotropic turbulence: The autocovariance equations of a restricted AR model

 \section{The autocovariance equations of a restricted AR model}

-In a restricted AR model not all the regression coefficients from $\varphi_1$ to $\varphi_p$ are considered.
+In a restricted AR model, not all regression coefficients from $\varphi_1$ to $\varphi_p$ are considered.
 Let us define vector $\textbf{j} = [ j_1 , j_2 , ... , j_N] $, with $N<p$, containing the lags of the regression terms included in the model.
-The AR order is given by the regression term with the highest lag, i.e. $p \equiv j_N$.
+The AR order is given by the regression term with the highest lag, $p \equiv j_N$.
 Note that $N$ represents the number of regression coefficients of the model.
-In order to distinguish between restricted and unrestricted AR models, the following notation will be employed for restricted AR models:
+To distinguish between restricted and unrestricted AR models, the following notation will be employed for restricted AR models:

 A restricted AR($p,\textbf{j}$) model can be seen as a particular case of an AR($p$) model for which:

 and